sylwiavargas/Ruby-CLI-Setup/README.md

 6. Set up association macros in classes (`belongs_to` / `has_many` / `has_many, through:`)
 7. Create seed file in `db/seed.rb` + then run `rake db:seed`
 * remember: seeding does not give you any output so no news on your console == good news
-8. Check if you've seeded correctly: run `rake c` and check what's the last instance of any of your class
+8. Check if you've seeded correctly: run `rake console` and check the last instance of any of your class
 9. Go to `./app/yourAppName.rb` and change that file's name and whatever is inside (the class name should correspond to what you wrote in `.bin/run.rb` on line 3)
 10. Go to `./Rakefile` and change nameOfYourApp there as well (save the file!);
 11. Now you can start your app either by running `rake start` in your terminal OR by running `ruby ./bin/run.rb`.
 You can delete the rake task or the `run.rb` if you have a preference.
 You can also change the rake task name, or even -- more advanced and not necessarily the best use of your time -- create an alias that would start your app